gobjects.h

 bool isVisible(GObject gobj);

-if this object is visible.
+true if this object is visible.

 Usage: